AY2324S2-CS2113T-T09-2/tp/docs/UserGuide.md

 ### Adding an item: `add`

-> This allows you to add an item to your inventory.
+> This allows you to add a new item to your inventory.

 #### Adding a Retail item